kubernetes/enhancements/keps/sig-scheduling/5471-enable-sla-based-scheduling/README.md

 ### Upgrade / Downgrade Strategy

-- Upgrade
+#### Upgrade
-  - Enable the feature gate in both API Server and Scheduler.
+  Enable the feature gate in kube-apiserver first then kube-scheduler.
+This ensures the API server can accept and validate pods with the new operators before the kube-scheduler tries to process them.

-- Downgrade
+#### Downgrade
-  - Disable the feature gate in both API Server and Scheduler
+  Disable the feature gate in in kube-scheduler then kube-apiserver.
+Since we want to stop the kube-scheduler from processing the new operators first, then stop the API server from accepting new pods with those operators.
+This prevents the scheduler from trying to handle features the API server would reject.

 **What happens when the scheduler doesn't recognize Gt/Lt operators:**